bitmold/quiet_libtor_android/README.md

-These instructions are for building libtor.so on a Debian based system.
+These instructions are for building `libtor.so` for Android with an arm64-v8a chipset on a Debian based system.

 First install the prerequisite packages: